- Optimizely X Web Experimentation

 You'd want to use a callback to activate experiments like these.

 Manual.
 When you select Manual, you are telling Optimizely that the activation event will be controlled by code you place directly onto your site or within your app.
-See our developer site for more information on how to configure this.
+See our developer site for more information on how to manually activate your pages.

 Set conditional activation